C++ Course: From C to C++

 Included in this course are

-- A handout as color PDF, which includes all references and an acronyms list;
+- A color PDF handout, which includes all references and an acronyms list.

-- A complimentary copy one of my books
+- A complimentary copy of one of my books.

 What you can expect from my training courses.